QuickBooks Blog

 The business providing the product or service usually sets the payment terms.
 As the seller, you get to decide what works best for your cash flow, industry standards, and business needs.

 However, for B2B payments or larger projects, there is more flexibility.
-For example, clients may request terms that better suit their budget, like extended payment timelines or installments.
-In these cases, negotiating terms is important to ensure both parties benefit, so you give your client reasonable flexibility while maintaining the cash flow your business needs.
+Clients may request terms that better suit their budget, such as installments or extended timelines.
+In these cases, negotiating terms ensures you give your client reasonable flexibility while maintaining the cash flow your business needs to thrive.

 When are payment terms created and updated?

-Payment terms should be created prior to sending out an invoice and should be updated any time the payment structure changes.
-Always include payment terms on your invoices, and make sure the terms outlined in your agreements match those stated on your invoices.
-This helps avoid confusion and ensures a smooth transaction.
-Any discrepancies between the two can lead to payment delays or disputes.
+Always ensure the terms outlined in your initial contracts match those stated on your invoices.
+This consistency helps avoid confusion and supports a smooth transaction.
+Any discrepancies between the two can lead to unnecessary payment delays or disputes.

 Whether you need bookkeeping help or have questions, as you navigate the invoicing process, you can connect with QuickBooks Live Expert Assisted to get coached—or even offload some work.*